siddhusathu20/siddhusathu20/README.md

-Hi, I'm Siddharth Jai Gokulan!
+Hi, I'm Siddharth!
+Welcome to my GitHub page!
-I'm an aspiring teenage writer and game designer!
-Check out my works right here!
+...what, were you expecting something else?

 <!---
 siddhusathu20/siddhusathu20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.